bThink-BGU/BPjs/README.md

 ### 2020-08-09
 * :arrow_up: Updated to use Rhino 1.7.13
 * :arrow_up: Updated to Java 11
+* :sparkle: A new type of violation: hot run, which looks at hot runs of a subset of a b-program b-threads.
+    Previously, BPjs supported all b-threads ("hot system run") or just a single one ("hot b-thread run").
+* :part_alteration_mark: Liveness verification parts now aligned semantically with current theory.
 * :put_litter_in_its_place: Code and documentation clean-ups.

 ### 2020-04-22